citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 that instead of loading the shared font from a seperate file, it would [load it from the system archive](https://citra-emu.org/entry/citra-progress-report-2017-august/)?
 This builds on top of that behaviour.
 You see, a 3DS doesn't have a shared font, it has *four*.
-One contains glyps for Latin script (for English, Spanish, Italian, French, etc.) and Japanese scripts, another contains glyps for Traditional Chinese, the third font contains the ones for Simplified Chinese, and the last font contains the ones for Korean.
+One contains glyphs for Latin script (for English, Spanish, Italian, French, etc.) and Japanese scripts, another contains glyphs for Traditional Chinese, the third font contains those for Simplified Chinese, and the last font contains the ones for Korean.

 Before this PR, Citra would simply load the first shared font regardless of game